Battagram Tehsil: 2005 earthquake

 The Battagram (Tehsil) valley was badly affected by the 2005 Kashmir earthquake on October 8, 2005.
 More than 4,500 people were killed, and approximately 35,000 were seriously injured.

 Administration

 The city of Battagram serves as the Tehsil headquarters; Tehsil is subdivided into 12 Union Councils:

+Demographics

 Population

-The population of Battagram Tehsil was 296,198, according to the 2007 Pakistan Census.
+As of the 2023 census, Battagram Tehsil had a population of 335,984.
+The population of Battagram Tehsil was 296,198, according to the 2017 Pakistan Census.

 People

 The area is mainly inhabited by Pashto-speaking Pathan tribes, the Swati and Syed.
-The Pashtun tribes are divided into many sub-tribes, including Khankhel, Ghouri Bhel (most living in Phagora village), Younas Khel, Khadar Khani, Arghoshal, Behram Khel, Raza Khani, Malakal, Mula Khel, Shams Khel, Deshan, Al-Sadatfamilies, Sahibzadgan, and Nikakhel Akhon Khail.
+The Pashtun tribes are divided into many sub-tribes, including Khankhel Swati, Ghouri Bhel (most living in Phagora village), Younas Khel, Khadar Khani, Arghoshal Swati, Behram Khel, Raza Khani, Malakal Swati, Mula Khel, Shams Khel, Deshani Swati, Al-Sadatfamilies, Sahibzadgan, and Nikakhel Akhon Khail.

 They have fought for the land in the past, but the fighting has ceased for the last decade.
 The people often solve their problems with Jirga system in villages.
 People of Battagram do not have any external sources of income and mostly depend upon agriculture.